sirbrillig/phpcs-variable-analysis/README.md

 This is the easiest method.

-First, install [phpcodesniffer-composer-installer](https://github.com/DealerDirect/phpcodesniffer-composer-installer) for your project if you have not already.
+First, install [phpcodesniffer-composer-installer](https://github.com/PHPCSStandards/composer-installer) for your project if you have not already.
 This will also install PHPCS.

 ```
+composer config allow-plugins.dealerdirect/phpcodesniffer-composer-installer true
 composer require --dev dealerdirect/phpcodesniffer-composer-installer
 ```